patternplate/patternplate/docs/reference/widgets.md

   order: 15
 ---

 # Reference: Widgets

-`patternplate` provides widgets for your use in Markdown files.
+`patternplate` provides components that can be used in Markdown.
-Widgets can display information derived from your component library.
+This allows you to bring your documenation to live with e.g. actual, real component demos.

 ## Component List